Contact for quote.

 No, unfortunately, early cancellations of job posts before the 30-day expiry period do not qualify for any refunds.

 Does Women Who Code offer assistance in promoting my job posts?

-Yes, they offer additional marketing of your job posts in the form of a Social Boost where they promote your job post on their community forum and Twitter page.
+Yes, they offer additional marketing of your job posts in the form of a Social Boost, which promotes your job post in their newsletter and on their Twitter page.
 They recommend one Social Boost per job posted.

 Are there any restrictions when I post a job on Women Who Code?

 Yes, Women Who Code regulates the type of content in your job post that may discourage applicants from applying.
 Women Who Code reserves the right to edit and/or change your original job post to match the Women Who Code community.

 How do I delete my job post from Women Who Code?